kmmiles/wsl-vhd-bash/README.md

 Create, manage and mount VHD's in WSL.

 With this script you can store your data (like your code) in a virtual disk, using the filesystem of your choice (ext4, btrfs, ntfs, exfat, etc).
-This disk can be automatically created, formatted and mounted when launching WSL, and the mount is shared between all distributions.
+This disk can be automatically created, formatted and mounted when launching WSL.
+As a bonus the mount is automatically shared between all WSL distributions.

 The blogpost which inspired this project: <https://kmmiles.github.io/wsl/vhd/linux/2022/12/20/wsl-vhd.html>